Chapter 2

 My old

-friend in Koln, Heinz Schnaffel, has a recording studio.
+friend in Koln, Heinz Schnaffel, has a recording studio, much of which he has installed in the stairs to the cellar beside the makeshift stage.
 He and

 his partner Suzi are trying to get a fledgling label and booking